molssi-seamm/molssi-seamm.github.io/source/html/developers/2019/fluids_use_case.rst

 1. Create, test and refine :term:`flowcharts<flowchart>` for predicting the density and cohesive energy of organic liquids.
 #.
-Develop the capabilities of the `LAMMPS plugin`_ as needed for the
+Develop the capabilities of the `LAMMPS plug-in`_ as needed for the
    flowcharts.
 #.
-Create or enhance any other plugins needed.
+Create or enhance any other :term:`plug-ins<plug-in>` needed.

-While there are a large number of fluid properties that can be calculated, and a wide range of different types of fluids, this first phase will concentrate mostly on the plugins and flowcharts, and hence uses on two simple properties, density and cohesive energy, for straighforward organic liquids such as benzene, toluene, alkanes,  and alcohols.
+While there are a large number of fluid properties that can be calculated, and a wide range of different types of fluids, this first phase will concentrate mostly on the plug-ins and flowcharts, and hence uses on two simple properties, density and cohesive energy, for straighforward organic liquids such as benzene, toluene, alkanes,  and alcohols.